dvente/bscthesis/README.md

 If you wish to generate plots like in the thesis use `render.py`.
 The location flags can be left to their default.
 Run `python3 render.py -h` for more information.
 Note that this is very CPU intensive and can take a very long time with large data files.

+## License ##
+ Copyright 2016 Daniel Vente

+ This program is free software: you can redistribute it and/or modify it under the terms of version 3 of the GNU General Public License as published by the Free Software Foundation.

+ This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+ You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+If you have any questions you can reach me at <danvente@gmail.com>